Concealed Gun Letter to Churches

 Attached are three resources that have been prepared in consultation with our Conference Chancellor, Michelle Ator, to help your congregation address this significant matter:

-- Information Sheet Concerning the New Law and Your Church
+- Information Sheet Concerning the New Law and Your Church (includes Sample Policy and FAQ)

 - Sample Sign with Picture